 The Imperial County Probation Department continues to monitor areas of the Juvenile Hall where improvements to the facility can be implemented so that youth housed in custody will have space for additional recreational activities.
 Juvenile detention centers can be a challenging environment for youth, and spending time outdoors can help alleviate stress and anxiety they may be experiencing.
 Additionally, outdoor activities can provide an opportunity for physical exercise, which can be crucial for their health and development.
 These improvements will be essential in promoting the physical and mental well-being of young people housed in the facility.
-The most recent project involved the juvenile hall's basketball court, which was repaved, repainted, and new basketball hoops were installed.
-In conjunction with this project, sod was laid close to the basketball court to provide a softer, more inviting space.
+Recently Dormitory 5 has been repurposed and remodeled to serve as the living unit for youth who have successfully transitioned into phase III of the positive change program in the Secure Track Program.